Frequently Asked Questions (FAQ)

 FAQ #1: Are your vises made in the USA?

-- Yes, our vises are made in the USA at our shop facilities in Erie, Pennsylvania with Hard Maple that is grown in our surrounding area.
+- Yes, our vises are made in the USA at our shop facilities in Erie, Pennsylvania with Hard Maple primarily grown in our surrounding area.
 The lumber is custom sawn and dried by a wood supplier that specializes in large diameter wood stock.
 All of our hardware and metal stock is also sourced from domestic suppliers.

 FAQ #2: Why do you make your vise screws, nuts and handles out of hard maple?